asmaembr/Project-advisor/README.md

 ## Project Description

-The **Project-Advisor** is designed to assist project supervisors in efficiently managing It provides tools for:
+The **Project-Advisor** is designed to assist project supervisors in efficiently managing projects.
+It provides tools for:

-**User Management:** advisors can create accounts and manage their profiles.
+1. **User Management:** Advisors can create accounts and manage their projects.
-**Project Proposal Submission:** Project owners can propose and submit ideas for their startup project and claculate the doability of their project .
+2. **Project Proposal Submission:** Project owners can propose and submit ideas for their startup projects and the system will predict if the project has potentiel or no.

-## Etude de faisabilité

-l'étude de faisabilité d'un projet ou un startup offerte par notre systéme permet à l'entrepreneur  de tester cette faisabilité selon deux critére :
-1- est ce que le projet est rentable ( valeur du profit est élevé en donnant une estimation ) 2- est ce que le projet à un potentiel d'être réussi de gagner une réputation parmi les TOP 500 dans le même domaine .

-le systéme aussi offre une fonctionnalité extensible pour les visiteurs et les entrepreneurs inscrits de tester leur profil entrepreneur à travers un questionnaire.
+## Feasibility Study

+The feasibility study offered by our system allows entrepreneurs to evaluate their projects based on two criteria:

+1. **Profitability:** Determine if the project is profitable by estimating its potential profit.
+2. **Potential for Success:** Assess if the project has the potential to gain a reputation among the TOP 500 projects in the same domain.

+Additionally, the system provides an extensible feature for visitors and registered entrepreneurs to evaluate their entrepreneurial profiles through a questionnaire.

 ## Features

 1. **User Management:**
-   - entrepreneurs can create accounts and manage their profiles.
+   - Entrepreneurs can create accounts and manage their profiles.

 2. **Project Management:**
-   - create a projet  , calculate the profit , check if the project can be a TOP 500 or no .
+   - Create a project, calculate its profit rank, and assess whether it has the potential to be among the TOP 500.

-3. **Visitors Features:**
+3. **Visitor Features:**
-   - they can check if they are entrepreneur profils
+   - Visitors can evaluate if they possess an entrepreneurial profile.

 ## Technology Stack

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Spring Boot
 - **Database:** PostgreSQL
+- **Machine Learning** Sklearn (Kneignbors and RandomForestClassifier)
 - **Version Control:** GitHub

 ## Installation and Setup